fuzzyami/docs/guides/exchange.md

       }
       if (record.asset_type != 'native') {
          // If you are a KIN exchange and the customer sends
-         // you a non-native asset, you can safely ignore it as non-native
+         // you a non-native asset, you can safely ignore it as non-native assets are not supported on the Kin network.
          // 2.
 Send it back to the customer
       } else {
         // Credit the customer in the memo field